-Streak breaker: Kepler single in 9th, Twins edge Red Sox
+Streak breaker: Kepler singles in 9th, as Twins edge Red Sox

 Red Sox: Host the Chicago White Sox in a four-game series starting Friday.
 RHP Nick Pivetta (2-0, 3.27 ERA) will take the mound for the opener.
 The White Sox had yet to announce their starter.

 Twins: Visit the Los Angeles Angels for a three-game series beginning Friday.
-Because of the doubleheader Wednesday, the Twins were still determining their pitching arrangement.
-LHP Andrew Heaney (1-1, 7.00 ERA) will start for the Angels.
+LHP Lewis Thorpe will come off the taxi squad to make his season debut, opposite LHP Andrew Heaney (1-1, 7.00 ERA).

 More AP MLB coverage: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports